abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/django-on-gcp/baseline.md

 ![Django welcome page alt-text#center](images/django-welcome-page.png "Figure 1: Django web page")

 ### Baseline 2 — Create a Simple Django App
-This confirms Django apps and routing work correctly.
+This test ensures Django’s application routing and view rendering work as expected.

 #### Stop the server
-Press Ctrl + C to stop the Django server if running.
+Press `Ctrl + C` to stop the Django server if running.

 #### Create a new app
-Inside your Django project directory:
+Within your Django project directory, create a new app named `hello`:

 ```console
 python manage.py startapp hello
 ```

-**This creates:**
+**This creates the following directory:**

 ```markdown
 hello/